 Adjusting to your bridge might take a few days.
 Until you become accustomed to the bridge, eat soft foods and take small bites.

 And with time, you will feel like it’s your own teeth making it easier for you to chew properly.

 The dental bridge does not impact your speech, although it may need little adjustment over time.

 For a bridge, a dentist has to trim the adjacent teeth.

 But, in the case of healthy teeth, the idea of cutting them down to prepare for a bridge is not ideal.
 Every time you cut a tooth, you weaken it.

 In such cases, dental implants are an excellent alternative.

-Visit your dentist every 6 months for a checkup.
+Remember to keep a balanced and nutritious diet.
+And visit your dentist every 6 months for a checkup.

 The cost of a routine dental bridge in Mexico is $180 per crown.